ayushaggarwal775/virtual-assistant/README.md

 >**Windows Navigation** - It can open almost all windows apps and services

+>**Google Chrome** - It can operate google chrome.
+It can open and search in chrome browser as well as click links from obtained results.

 >**Calculator** - It has a inbuilt scientific calculator